Thysanostoma

 Thysanostomatidae is a family of true jellyfish from the Indo-Pacific.
 The first sighting of Thysanostoma loriferum in Hong Kong; extending its known range from the Philippines, the Malay Archipelago, and Hawaii; was from the Hong Kong Jellyfish Citizen Science project and sightings on iNaturalist.

-Genera
+Species

 According to the World Register of Marine Species, this family includes one genus, Thysanostoma, with three species: